-On November 26th, we released a new option — now with Stripo.email, you can add custom fonts to projects in just a few clicks with no HTML skills needed.
+On November 26th, 2018, we released a new option — now with Stripo, you can add custom fonts to projects in just a few clicks with no HTML skills.
 Why is that important?

 It’s not a secret that a good copy complements the email design and convinces customers to make a purchase.

-Make the text copy emotional.
-And by wrapping it in a font that matches the situation and the email design best, you make it noticeable, good-looking and appealing.
-Quite often, the web safe fonts are not enough.
+Usually, custom fonts are used to make the text copy brand consistent and appealing.
+And by wrapping it in a font that best matches the situation and the email design, you make your copy noticeable and good-looking.
+Thus, quite often, web-safe fonts are not enough.

 In this case, you will need to deal with custom fonts.

-Most ESPs and email builders offer only web-safe ones.
-While Stripo.email offers 4 sets of them:
+Most ESPs and email builders offer only web-safe fonts while Stripo offers four sets of them:

-Stripo offers 4 sets of fonts for your emails:
+Stripo offers four sets of fonts for your emails:

-These are the 10 fonts some professionals still argue whether they are web safe or not.
+These are the fonts some professionals still argue about whether they are web safe or not.
 But they are commonly used on the web.
-For example, Playfair Display is featured in almost 1.1 billion websites; it’s popular mostly in the USA and Western Europe.
+For example, Playfair Display is featured on almost 1.1 billion websites, popular mostly in the USA and Western Europe.

 Note: did you know that you can decrease the number of standard and non-standard fonts for your projects if you find some excessive?

-They are decorative and can be applicable to banners only, as any text you place over banners, will be considered an image element.
-Consequently, it will be correctly displayed on all devices, no matter which font you applied.
+They are decorative and can be applied to banners only, as any text you place over banners will be considered an image element.
+Consequently, it will be correctly displayed on all devices, no matter which font you apply.

 Stripo offers over 40 of them.